Normal Distribution |

 With pre-populated values based on a given value for "x", the probabilities can be assessed using a conversion formula (shown below) from the z-distribution, also known as the standardized normal curve.

-The z-distribution is a standard normal distribution with:
+The z-distribution is a also called the standard normal distribution with:

 A z-score is the number of standard deviations that a given value "x" is above or below the mean of the normal distribution.